EuroProofNet/europroofnet.github.io/_pages/MCLP/meeting.md

 <img src="/_pages/WG4/Orsay25/group.jpeg"/>

+For more photos, scroll down to the end of the page.

 This conference is part of the [EuroProofNet Symposium](../Symposium).
 See the symposium page to get information on the other co-located events.

 **Date:** 15-18 September 2025